What is an OSA?

 www.hochschulkompass.de/studium-interessentest

-- Test developed jointly by Higher Education Compass and Die Zeit
+- Test developed jointly by the Higher Education Compass and Die Zeit

 - Results suggest degree programmes nationwide